Quality instead of quantity!

 Rye is one of the types of whiskey that can be enjoyed neat.

-But it also works well as a cocktail ingredient- for example in the Manhattan.
+But it also works well as a cocktail ingredient- for example in a Manhattan.

 If you need a really strong sip, opt for a cask strength.